 These are representations of what it might look like if you had a Learning-Related Vision Problem

-If your child is having learning difficulties or difficulties learning to read, call Calgary Vision Therapy to book a Visual Information Processing evaluation.
-If your child has visual inefficiencies that can be creating more work for your child to perform visual tasks such as reading, Dr. Neufeld will take the time to discuss these difficulties and demonstrate how much effort one takes to perform tasks with poor eye tracking skills or poor focusing abilities.
+If your child is having learning difficulties or is having difficulties learning to read, call Calgary Vision Therapy to schedule a Visual Information Processing Evaluation.
+If your child has visual inefficiencies that can be creating more work for your child to perform tasks such as reading, Dr Neufeld will take the time to discuss these difficulties and try to demonstrate how much effort one takes to perform tasks with poor tracking or poor focusing abilities or unstable binocular vision.